bachya/ecowitt2mqtt/README.md

-                        The Home Assistant discovery prefix to use (default: homeassistant) --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) --unit-system UNIT_SYSTEM
+                        The Home Assistant discovery prefix to use (default: homeassistant) --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) --raw-data            Return raw data (don't attempt to translate any values) --unit-system UNIT_SYSTEM
                         The unit system to use (default: imperial)
 ```